KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 **CYP2C8 enzyme ontogeny qualification**

-For Qualification of the distribution and GFR elimination of compounds, the following probe substances were included
+For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included

 - Containing
   - Montelukast